API Reverse Engineering and Web Scraping

 If the authentication flow is too difficult to reverse, we then fall back to manually generating cookies by logging in through the browser and copying the cookies generated from the login-flow.

-For example, you may notice long unique looking keys in the path, params, payload, or headers of a request.
-These values may be generated server-side or client-side (via JavaScript).
-You will need to investigate the first instance of these values to determine how they were generated.
+For example, you may notice long unique looking strings in the network request, minified/obfuscated JavaScript/WASM, or hidden somwhere in the DOM.
+These values may be generated server-side or client-side via JavaScript/WASM.
+You will need to investigate when and where the first instances of these values occurred to determine how they were generated.
+This can be done dynamically inside the browser's developer tools by setting breakpoints, or by exporting and grepping the HAR file.

 Some examples of how these values may be generated:

-• values are hard-coded in the source code, either base64 encoded, encrypted, or simply in plain text.
+- Hard-coded in the source, either base64 encoded, encrypted, or simply in plain text.

 Rate Limits